GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_queries_ex1.md

 :::

 :::{card} `Extract by Expression`
-In the learning modules, all relevant concepts and techniques of QGIS are explained, enabling trainees to reinforce their understanding of the training content
+In the learning modules, all relevant concepts and techniques of QGIS are explained, enabling trainees to reinforce their understanding of the training content.
 :::